Andrés Bautista

-Porfirio Andrés Bautista García is a politician, lawyer and agricultural producer from the Dominican Republic.
+Andrés Bautista (Santo Domingo, 1964) is a politician, lawyer and agricultural producer from the Dominican Republic.
 He was president of the Modern Revolutionary Party (PRM) from 2014 to 2018, and senator for the Espaillat Province of the Dominican Republic for four terms from 1994 to 2010.
-Bautista García also served as president of the Senate of the Dominican Republic in 2001-2003 and 2004-2006.
+Bautista also served as president of the Senate of the Dominican Republic in 2001-2003 and 2004-2006.

 Background

 Bautista García was born and raised in Moca (Dominican Republic).
 He graduated with a law degree from the Pontificia Universidad Católica Madre y Maestra in Santiago (Dominican Republic) and received two honorary doctorates from the academic institutions of the Universidad Tecnológica de Santiago (UTESA) and the Universidad Federico Henríquez y Carvajal (UFHEC).

 In 1977, he married Nuris del Carmen Taveras and they procreated three children: Emmanuel, Susanna and Lawrence Bautista Taveras.
 Their son Enmmanuel Bautista was deputy for the province of Espaillat in 2010 and is currently Secretary General of the Dominican Revolutionary Party (PRD) of the Municipality of Moca and has held the position of Consul General of the Dominican Republic in Haiti since August 2020.